UNSW-CEEM/nempy/docs/source/examples.rst

 ==============
 A number of examples of how to use Nempy are provided below.
-Examples 1 to 5 are simple and aim introduce various market features that can be modelled with Nempy in an easy to understand way, the dispatch and pricing outcomes are explained in inline comments where the results printed.
+Examples 1 to 5 are simple and aim introduce various market features that can be modelled with Nempy in an easy to understand way, the dispatch and pricing outcomes are explained in inline comments where the results are printed.
 Examples 6 and 7 show how to use the historical data input preparation tools provided with Nempy to recreate historical dispatch intervals.
-Historical dispatch and pricing outcomes can be difficult to interpret as they are usually the result of complex interactions between the many features of the dispatch process, for these example the results are plotted in comparison to actual historical price outcomes.
+Historical dispatch and pricing outcomes can be difficult to interpret as they are usually the result of complex interactions between the many features of the dispatch process, for these example the results are plotted in comparison to historical price outcomes.
-Example 8 simply demonstrates how the outputs of one dispatch interval can be used as the initial conditions of the next dispatch interval to create a time sequential model, additionally the current limitations with the approach are briefly discussed.
+Example 8 demonstrates how the outputs of one dispatch interval can be used as the initial conditions of the next dispatch interval to create a time sequential model, additionally the current limitations with the approach are briefly discussed.